tylerb1/wikijumps/README.md

 More specifically, two articles being linked means that Wikipedia users frequently travel between them, in whichever direction(s) the little blue particles are going.
 Data for this comes from [WikiNav](wikinav.toolforge.org).

-You can specify an article, have a random(ish) article picked, or
+You can specify an article, have a random(ish) article picked, and view your recent article-viewing history.

 ## How to use it